PICKING YOUR TOPIC IS RESEARCH

 2. Background information & research questions

 - Wikipedia (website)

 3. Search for sources in the library databases:

 4. Document and annotate your sources using MLA citation

-Brainstorm specific research questions.
+Brainstorm as many questions as you can about your topic.
 Try asking questions such as Why?
 Who?
 How?
 When?
 Where?
 In what ways?